Royal Burial Ground, Frogmore: Formerly buried at the Royal Burial Ground

+Statue

+The statue overlooking the ground is a copy of the Danish Neoclassical sculptor Bertel Thorvaldsen's Christ, originally conceived in 1821.
+The Frogmore copy was cast in 1903 at the bronze foundry Lauritz Rasmussen in Copenhagen.
+It was commissioned by the Danish-born Queen Alexandra in memory of her mother-in-law, Queen Victoria.

 Public access

 Frogmore House and its gardens are usually open to the public on about six days each year, usually around Easter and the August Bank Holiday.

-The Royal Burial Ground may be viewed from around its perimeter on the days on which the gardens are open to the public.
+The Royal Burial Ground may be viewed from around its perimeter on the days that the gardens are open to the public.
 The Duchess of Kent's Mausoleum may also be viewed externally, but is never open to the public.

 The Royal Mausoleum, the resting place of Queen Victoria and her husband Prince Albert, is structurally unsound and has been closed to the public since 2007.
 It was reported in August 2011 that repairs might not be completed for a further ten years.

-The Royal Mausoleum used to open on the Wednesday nearest Queen Victoria's birthday, 24 May, and occasionally on other days when the grounds were open.
-Restoration of the mausoleum began in June 2018, with the aims to create a dry moat around it and to replace the roof to protect it from the long-standing problem of water infiltration.
+The Royal Mausoleum formerly was open on the Wednesday nearest to Queen Victoria's birthday, 24 May, and occasionally on other days when the grounds were open.
+Restoration of the mausoleum began in June 2018, to create a dry moat around it and to replace the roof to protect it from the long-standing problem of water infiltration.